bentalebahmed/BlueUnity/README.md

 ```

 This function is used for Search status, Connection status, New Device Found, and Read Data callbacks.

-See [this video](https://www.youtube.com/watch?v=n9F6J5m7BJI) for a full walkthrough and how to create your own plugin (for V2).

-V3 demo and code explanation are coming soon, for now, I hope the code is self-explained.
+Demo and code explanation are coming soon, for now, I hope the code is self-explained.

 ## Bluetooth Compatibility